Meet Donald Trump's think tank

 That's the home of The Heritage Foundation, a conservative think tank with long roots in Washington that is shaping up to be a major influence on Trump's administration.

 Much of the work that Heritage has put into Trump's transition has played out behind the scenes.
-But the relationship will be in the spotlight Tuesday night.
-Vice President-elect Mike Pence, who runs Trump's transition efforts, will address the think tank's annual gathering for The Heritage Foundation's President's Club, delivering a keynote speech to top Heritage donors.
+But the relationship was in the spotlight Tuesday night.
+Vice President-elect Mike Pence, who runs Trump's transition efforts, addressed the think tank's annual gathering for The Heritage Foundation's President's Club, delivering a keynote speech to top Heritage donors.

-And it will all play out at the new Trump Hotel on Pennsylvania Avenue.
+And it played out at the new Trump Hotel on Pennsylvania Avenue.

+"This session of Congress and the focus of this administration ultimately is going to be about growth," Pence told the group.
+"The first 100 days, I was visiting Capitol Hill the other day, I told my former colleagues there, buckle up, vacation is over, we are going to work.
+We are going to start out by repealing Obamacare, starting the process of replacing it with free market solutions and right out of the box, you are going to see our President-elect get out that pen and repeal every single unconstitutional executive order that Barack Obama signed."

-Heritage President Jim DeMint, a former GOP senator from South Carolina, said the location was selected in part because the President's Club is meeting at the nearby Ronald Reagan Building this week.
+Heritage President Jim DeMint, a former GOP senator from South Carolina, said the location of Tuesday's event was selected mainly because the President's Club is meeting at the nearby Ronald Reagan Building this week.
 But in an interview, DeMint also said that having the event at Trump's new luxury hotel would have special meaning.

 "It just turned out to be a good opportunity for us, and I think some of our folks are staying there while they're in town, so they just get a kick out of having our closing event at the Trump Hotel with the (incoming) vice president speaking," DeMint told CNN.